Darcey Bussell: Career

-Bussell also guested with the Balletto Della Scala, Kirov Ballet, Paris Opera Ballet, Hamburg Ballet and the Australian Ballet.
-She danced the première of Sylvia by Léo Delibes choreographed by Sir Frederick Ashton at the Royal Opera House, Covent Garden on 4 November 2004.
-In 2006, she announced her retirement as a principal dancer at the Royal Ballet, though stayed with the company as guest principal artist.

 She retired from ballet on 8 June 2007 with a performance of MacMillan's Song of the Earth (music Gustav Mahler: Das Lied von der Erde).
 It was performed at the Royal Opera House in London, and broadcast live on BBC Two.
+Bussell is widely regarded as one of the finest British ballerinas.

-In 2012 Bussell participated in the 2012 Summer Olympics closing ceremony, leading a troupe of 200 ballerinas and 4 male dancers from the Royal Ballet.
+In 2012 Bussell was a member of the jury at the Prix de Lausanne ballet competition.
+Same year she participated in the 2012 Summer Olympics closing ceremony, leading a troupe of 200 ballerinas and 4 male dancers from the Royal Ballet.
 The performance was known as "the Spirit of the Flame" and preceded the official dousing of the Olympic flame.

-In 2016 Bussell launched a charity called DDMIX (Diverse dance mix) aimed at bringing dance into state schools.
-Working with choreographer and dancer, Nathan Clarke, DDMIX features dance elements from various styles including Irish, tango, waltz, jive, Bollywood, disco, flamenco, salsa and 1960's twist.

-In 2020, she launched Move Assure, a social enterprise.
-Teaming up with Dr Peter Lovatt and Lindsey Lovatt, it aims to deliver a dance program that can be used as a social prescription.
+Bussell performed the role of the mayor in the 2021 ballet film, Coppelia, a modern adaptation of the E.T.A.
+Hoffmann story combining live dance with animation.

+Bussell was announced as the first female chair of the Board of Trustees of Plymouth Theatre Royal in March 2023.
+She served as a president of the jury at the Prix de Lausanne ballet competition in 2024.

 Other ventures

-Modelling

-Bussell has modelled clothes for Mulberry, Bruce Oldfield and Marks & Spencer.
-She has also been photographed for Tatler, Vogue and Vanity Fair.
-She was famously photographed with a diamond in her mouth in a promotion for De Beers.
-Bussell modelled the first ever jewellery collection for the World Gold Council.
-She has modelled for American Express and featured in a TV commercial for Lloyds Bank.
-From 2009 to 2013, she was the face of The Sanctuary Spa.
-In 2014, she was an ambassador for Silvikrin (Wella / Procter & Gamble) hair products.

 Writing

 In October 2008 HarperCollins Children's Books released six short books in a new children's series called Magic Ballerina.
 Bussell had initiated the idea and storyline, and the books were written using a series of ghost writers.
 They feature a girl named Delphie who joins a ballet school and discovers her shoes are magical.
 Within three years at least 23 Magic Ballerina stories were published, all featuring girls who own magic sparkly red ballet shoes.
-The Magic Ballerina books have been published in over 10 territories.
-Sales have exceeded 1.4m copies.
 At least the first two were illustrated by Katie May.

 She co-wrote The Young Dancer with the Royal Ballet School and wrote an introduction to the book The Illustrated Book of Ballet by Barbara Newman, which showcases five of the ballets in which she starred.
 An autobiographical picture book of her ballet career, titled Darcey Bussell, was released in 2012. followed by Darcey Bussell: Evolved in 2018.